thibaut-neoledge/azure-docs.fr-fr/articles/vpn-gateway/vpn-gateway-site-to-site-create.md

 <properties
-   pageTitle="Créer un réseau virtuel avec une connexion de passerelle VPN site à site à l’aide du portail Azure Classic | Microsoft Azure" description="Créez un réseau virtuel avec une connexion passerelle VPN S2S de site à site pour les configurations entre locaux et hybrides à l’aide du modèle de déploiement classique." services="vpn-gateway" documentationCenter="" authors="cherylmc"
+   pageTitle="Create a virtual network with a site-to-site VPN Gateway connection using the Azure classic portal | Microsoft Azure" description="Create a VNet with a S2S VPN Gateway connection for cross-premises and hybrid configurations using the classic deployment model." services="vpn-gateway" documentationCenter="" authors="cherylmc"